-New technologies at the driver-, vehicle-, and transportation system-level are attracting more research attention for their potential to improve the energy efficiency and environmental impact of current transportation systems.
+New "intelligent" technologies at the driver-, vehicle-, and transportation system-level are attracting more research attention for their potential to improve the energy efficiency and environmental impact of current transportation systems.
 High computing power, analytical software, connectivity, and other features mean that these technologies can enable communication between transportation infrastructure, vehicles, and people that can lead to system-level efficiencies.
 These efficiencies rely on connectivity, including vehicle-to-vehicle and vehicle-to-infrastructure communication, and by the mobile devices that most travelers carry in their pockets.

 Connected and Automated Vehicles (CAVs)

 Connected vehicle technology enables vehicles, roads and other infrastructure, and smartphones to communicate and share vital transportation information through advanced wireless communication technology.
-Connected vehicles could dramatically reduce the number of fatalities and serious injuries caused by accidents on our roads and highways.
 Automated vehicle technologies use hardware and software to perform some or all driving tasks on a sustained basis.
 SAE International has defined six levels of driving automation, ranging from no driving automation (level 0) to full driving automation (level 5).
-With level 5 automation, a vehicle can operate on all roads in the United States that are navigable by a human driver.
+With level 5 automation, a vehicle can operate autonomously on all roads in the United States that are navigable by a human driver.

 Automated Mobility Districts

 An Automated Mobility District (AMD) is the implementation of CAV technology across a focused area, such as a campus for a university, medical facility, or business.
 AMDs are characterized by driverless, on-demand, low-speed shuttles that provide direct origin-to-destination service to either individuals or small groups.
 Personal vehicles may or may not be prohibited, but the area is designed to be most efficiently accessed using the automated mobility services provided.
 An AMD has the potential to reduce total system fuel consumption, but the amount is largely dependent on operating and ridership assumptions.

 Transportation on Demand

-While transportation network companies like Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service is typically priced lower than traditional taxi services while offering real-time observability through map-based monitoring and mobile phone-friendly payment methods.
-The emerging impacts of ride hailing, including impacts upon congestion and parking revenues, have become an increased area of city attention and research.
-The rise of ride hailing has implications for transportation, energy use, parking revenues, and future infrastructure.
+While transportation network companies such as Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service is typically priced lower than traditional taxi services while offering real-time observability through map-based monitoring and mobile phone-friendly payment methods.
+The emerging impacts of ride hailing have become an increased area of city attention and research, as the rise of ride hailing has implications for transportation, energy use, parking revenues, and future infrastructure.